donguree/hal-libs-header/Documentation/source/security/crypto.rst

   * :cpp:func:`HAL_CRYPTO_SFU_Finalize` //except from socts, The function is not used by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_SFU_GetRSAKey` //except from socts, The function is not used by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_SFU_GetAESKey` //except from socts, The function is not used by TVPLAT-197745.
-  * :cpp:func:`HAL_CRYPTO_ReadMskToSecureStore` //except from socts, The function owner is unknown by TVPLAT-197745.
+  * :cpp:func:`HAL_CRYPTO_ReadMskToSecureStore` //except from socts, The function owner is unknown and this is not used in DILE by TVPLAT-197745.
-  * :cpp:func:`HAL_CRYPTO_WriteMskToSecureStore` //except from socts, The function owner is unknown by TVPLAT-197745.
+  * :cpp:func:`HAL_CRYPTO_WriteMskToSecureStore` //except from socts, The function owner is unknown and this is not used in DILE by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_ReadNLPSecret` //except from socts, The function is not used by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_BBC_ReadClientKey` //except from socts, The function is not used by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_ReadPrsSecret` //except from socts, The function is not used by TVPLAT-197745.